 “If you get obsessed, that’s how you over-retouch a photo.”

-Get more advanced retouching tips from Lindsay with her upcoming CreativeLive Course, Skin 101: Lighting, Retouching and Understanding Skin.
+Get more advanced retouching tips from Lindsay with her CreativeLive Course, Skin 101: Lighting, Retouching and Understanding Skin.

 Like This Article?